-In general, the admissions committee will give serious consideration to transfer candidates who have earned a law school GPA of at least a 3.0 in their first full year of legal study.
+In general, the admissions committee will give serious consideration to transfer candidates who have earned a law school GPA of approximately 3.00 in their first full year of legal study.
 Recommendations from law school faculty, original LSAT and undergraduate GPA, and personal reasons for requesting the transfer are also strongly considered.
 The number of available seats for transfer varies from year to year.

-Credit may be granted for classroom law courses and in-house law clinics in which the student has either earned a C or better on a letter grade system or earned a grade above the lowest passing mark on any other grading system.
+Credit may be granted for classroom law courses and in-house law clinics in which the student has either earned a grade of “C” or better on a letter grade system or earned a grade above the lowest passing mark on any other grading system.
 No credit will be awarded for courses completed on a pass/fail basis.
-Residency points may be granted for semesters in which the minimum number of credits has been earned.
-The number of course credits and residency points awarded varies from case to case.
+The number of course credits awarded varies from case to case.
 Transfer students are not able to determine an anticipated date of graduation until after receipt of the formal advanced standing statement.
 A transfer student receives credit for all in-class graded courses taken at the law school from which he or she is transferring, even when no equivalent course exists within the Rutgers curriculum.
 In order to receive a Rutgers–Newark degree, transfer students are required to successfully complete a minimum of 42 credits at Rutgers–Newark, and all required courses in the Rutgers curriculum unless excused by the Senior Associate Dean.
 In all cases, the final year must be spent at Rutgers.

 A non-refundable $65 application fee is required.
 LSAC DOES NOT collect the application fee.
 The $65 application fee must be paid electronically by e-check or credit card (MasterCard, Visa, American Express, or Discover).
 Personal checks or money orders cannot be accepted.